csr0517/Colon-Cancer-Treatment-Analysis-Technical-Report/README.md

 # Colon Cancer Treatment Analysis Technical Report

 ## Overview
 This repository contains a technical analysis of stage III colon cancer treatment outcomes, analyzing the effectiveness of different adjuvant therapy approaches.
 The study compares three treatment groups: observation only (control), levamisole alone, and fluorouracil plus levamisole combination therapy.
+The purpose for this analysis is to select a best model for colon dataset.

 ## Dataset
 The analysis utilizes the 'colon' dataset from the R survival package, which includes: